taok-monitor/taok-collector-api/README.md

 ### Collector

-This is main class to any implementation, any implementation should return a `CollectedLaunch` List using this interface.
+This is main Component to any implementation, any implementation should return a `CollectedLaunch` **List** using this interface.

 ```java
 public interface Collector {